 What is an iPad?

 This device probably needs no introduction nowadays, but it is a tablet computer made by Apple that was first introduced in 2010.
-It is now on its 4th version, as well as there being a ‘mini’ version available since 2012. iPads are becoming increasingly more popular in schools as a mobile teaching/learning device.
+There have been several versions, as well as there being a ‘mini’ version available since 2012. iPads are becoming increasingly more popular in schools as a mobile teaching/learning device.
 They can run apps, access the internet, record sound and much more. iPads feature forward and rear facing cameras which can be used for video or stills (except for the first generation of iPads that have no camera.)

 Use in Schools